TimothyLi0123/LZ-cd/README.md

 Please cite the above paper if you use this package.
 Thank you.

-If you have any questions, feel free to contact timothyli.pu@gmail.com
+If you have any questions, feel free to contact tianyil@mit.edu or timothyli.pu@gmail.com